Sales Dashboard Templates, Examples & KPIs for High-Performing Teams

 As Ezra Fishman, VP of Business Intelligence at Wistia says:

 When we let data drive our marketing, we all too often optimize for things that are easy to measure, not necessarily what matters most.

 The same goes for your sales team.
 Choosing, tracking, and optimizing for the wrong sales metrics is a death sentence for you and your team.
 Instead, the best sales dashboards only show you the sales metrics that matter.

-In this guide, we’ll cover everything you need to know about how to set up actionable sales dashboards; from what metrics to track, to how to design a dashboard your team will actually understand and use, including:
+This guide covers everything you need to know about how to set up actionable sales dashboards; from what metrics to track, to how to design a dashboard your team will actually understand and use, including:

 - What is a sales dashboard?